22 small business tax deductions for your return in 2026

 18. Legal and professional fees

 The cost of working with professionals, such as a lawyer, accountant, or bookkeeper, is a small business tax write-off.
-As long as the professional provided services that were necessary and relevant to your business, it counts.
+If the professional services provided were necessary and relevant to your business, it counts.

 19. Charitable contributions